ITR Deadline · 31 July 20260DAYS00HRS00MIN00SECFile now

 How FirstReports Helps

 When a client has traded on multiple brokers in the same year, computing the correct net STCG, net LTCG, and losses requires consolidating all trades into a single ledger before applying set-off rules.
 FirstReports merges P&L statements from Zerodha, Groww, Angel One, Upstox, and other brokers into a unified trade log.
 It applies FIFO cost accounting across all brokers, classifies each trade as STCG, LTCG, Intraday, or F&O, and outputs a consolidated gains summary — with net STCG and LTCG figures ready for entry into Schedule CG, BFLA, and CFL in ITR-2 or ITR-3.
+Try FirstReports free for your first client →

 Related Reading